gg9192/uiowa-interview/readme.md

 - UX design: outsource to GENAI
 - Material color theme, look at docs
 - db setup, read sqlalchemy docs
+- The file upload, took a bit of googling and debugging

 Highlights
+File storage on the backend
+Viewing said files
+Look at the code and the live demo
+Look at the code style
+Files should be drop-able onto the upload